kiranbakale/AMI-Readme/README.md

 Each of the tools this toolkit uses need to be installed before using:
 * [Terraform Install Guide](https://learn.hashicorp.com/terraform/getting-started/install.html)
+  * Make sure to install Terraform version `0.12.18`.
+Terraform requires the version to match for all people using it.
+Quality team will periodically update this version after testing.
+Warning will be thrown by Terraform when the install version isn't correct.
 * [Ansible Install Guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)

 If you are new to any of the tools here it's worth going through the following tutorials for them: